GodingWal/FamFlixProject/README.md

 ## 🆘 Support

-- **Documentation**: Check `replit.md` for detailed technical information
+- **Documentation**: Check the codebase for detailed technical information
 - **Issues**: Create a GitHub issue for bugs or feature requests
 - **Discord**: Join our community for real-time support

 ## 🙏 Acknowledgments

 - OpenAI for AI/ML guidance
-- Replit for hosting and deployment platform
+- Vercel/Railway/Render for hosting and deployment platform
 - The open-source community for amazing tools and libraries

 ---